-Zone of site receiving noise from the activity Time (hre) Noise Limit (dB) Time (hrs) LAFg LAmax

-All rural zones, except Rural Quarry Zone, assessed at any point within a notional boundary 07:00-22:00 50 n/a All rural zones, except Rural Quarry Zone, assessed at the site boundary 07:00-22:00 55 n/a
+Zone of site receiving noise from the activity Time (bre) Noise Limit (dB) Time (hrs) LAEq LAmax All rural zones, except Rural Quarry Zone, assessed at any point within a notional boundary 07:00-22:00 50 n/a All rural zones, except Rural Quarry Zone, assessed at the site boundary 07:00-22:00 55 n/a

 7. However, the construction activities (enabling works) during the construction phase would according to the Christchurch District Plan need to comply with NZS 6803:1999 - Construction Noise.
-The construction activities include site clearing, construction of three meter high earth bunds along the northern and north eastern boundaries as well as realignment of the stockwater race on the northern boundary.
+The construction activities include site clearing, construction of three-metre high earth bund along the north-eastern boundary, as well as realignment of the stockwater race on the northern boundary and part of the north-eastern boundary.
 The indicative construction period of three weeks relates to a "typical duration" period in terms of the Standard, which subsequently relates to the following upper limits: